AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/quickbase-modules.md

 ## Prerequisites

-To use the Quickbase module, you must have a Quickbase account.
+To use the [!DNL Quickbase] module, you must have a [!DNL Quickbase] account.

-## Quickbase module and its fields
+## [!DNL Quickbase] module and its fields

 When you configure [!DNL Quickbase] modules, [!DNL Workfront Fusion] displays the fields listed below.
-Along with these, additional Quickbase fields might display, depending on factors such as your access level in the app or service.
+Along with these, additional [!DNL Quickbase] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)

-### Custom API Call
+### [!DNL Custom API Call]

 This module calls any available [!DNL Quickbase] RESTful API endpoint documented at [developer.quickbase.com](http://developer.quickbase.com/).